-Tailored Plans/PIHPs will have a process for reassignment of members who have significant changes in their needs and may be better served by a different care management approach (CMA, AMH+ or plan based care management).
-Member choice will be honored in any reassignment.
+Tailored Plans / LME/MCOs have a process for reassignment of members who have significant changes in their needs and may be better served by a different care management approach (CMA, AMH+ or plan based care management).
+Member choice will be honored in any reassignment (see below for additional information on member choice for participants in Transitions to Community Living).

-The Tailored Plan/PIHP will be required to prioritize assignment to an AMH+ practice or CMA to the maximum extent possible, given capacity.
+The Tailored Plan / LME/MCO is required to prioritize assignment to an AMH+ practice or CMA to the maximum extent possible, given capacity.
 In order to make assignments in a person-centered way: